-- 200. Characteristics of Individuals with Exceptionalities.
+200. Characteristics of Individuals with Exceptionalities.
 Credit 3 hours.
-An introduction to each exceptionality with a survey of characteristics and a review of current trends for meeting the educational needs of individuals with exceptionalities. - 210.
-Characteristics of Individuals with Exceptionalities.
+An introduction to each exceptionality with a survey of characteristics and a review of current trends for meeting the educational needs of individuals with exceptionalities.

+210. Transitional issues for Individuals with Disabilities.
 Credit 2 hours.
 Prerequisites: Sophomore standing (30 hours).
 An introduction to each exceptionality with a survey of characteristics and a review of current trends for meeting the educational needs of individuals with exceptionalities.
 One and a half hour of lecture and one hour laboratory per week.